twinstar6980/Twinning.Documentation/english/installation.md

 	View the [Release](https://github.com/twinstar6980/Twinning.Documentation/releases/tag/Latest) page, the bundle distribution is named `<version>.<system>.<architecture>.bundle.zip`, where `system` represents the adapted operating system and `architecture` represents the adapted CPU architecture.

-	> Only the latest bundle is saved in the Release page.
-If you need historical versions, you can found them on my [Personal OneDrive](https://1drv.ms/f/s!Au1005zrHzItgQSJKEhvbBskx5mz?e=VcmdOo).
+	> Only the last distribution is kept in GitHub Release.
+Historical distributions can be found in my [OneDrive](https://1drv.ms/f/c/2d321feb9cd374ed/Qu1005zrHzIggC2EAAAAAAAAiShIb2wbJMeZsw).

 	Currently, the platforms that provide precompiled distribution are as follows: